 One study by KissMetrics found that 47 percent of customers expect a page to load in two seconds or less, and 40 percent will abandon a page that takes more than three seconds to load.
 Mind you, that’s only one metric.
 There are a number of other user experience (UX) issues that lead your customers to leave your website for a competitor’s.
-Here’s how UX 4Sight would identify and quantify the benefits of user experience design.

 How does good UX create a better experience for both you and your customers?
 Here are a few benefits of good UX: